awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## aws:domainJoin<a name="aws-domainJoin"></a>

 Join an EC2 instance to a domain\.
-This plugin runs on Linux and Windows Server operating systems\.
-For more information, see [Join an EC2 Instance to Your AWS Managed Microsoft AD Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_join_instance.html)\.
+This plugin only runs on Windows Server operating systems\.
 For more information, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="domainJoin-syntax"></a>